qbead/qbeadWebsite/README.md

 git push # push the changes to the central repo
 ```

 This will store the changes to the website source code, but it will not render it to the live host.
-To do the rendering, you need the `SpinWearables.github.io` repo, which also includes other submodules.

 If you want to experiment with your own changes, you can create a branch and work on it, without pushing it to the origin remote: